Vierdant/world-animation-catalog/README.md

 ## ✨ Features

 ### Core Functionality
-- **🔍 Advanced Search**: Find animations by name, command, or tags with intelligent filtering
+- **Advanced Search**: Find animations by name, command, or tags with intelligent filtering
-- **🏷️ Tag Autocomplete**: Fast, intuitive searching with `tag:` prefix support
+- **Tag Autocomplete**: Fast, intuitive searching with `tag:` prefix support
-- **❤️ Favorites System**: Personal collection stored locally (separate from in-game favorites)
+- **Favorites System**: Personal collection stored locally (separate from in-game favorites)
-- **👀 Visual Previews**: See exactly what each animation looks like before using it
+- **Visual Previews**: See exactly what each animation looks like before using it
-- **📋 One-Click Copy**: Click any animation to copy its command instantly
+- **One-Click Copy**: Click any animation to copy its command instantly

 ### Content & Filtering
-- **🔞 Adult Content Toggle**: Optional filtering for sensitive content
+- **Adult Content Toggle**: Optional filtering for sensitive content
-- **📱 Responsive Design**: Works seamlessly on desktop and mobile
+- **Responsive Design**: Works seamlessly on desktop and mobile
-- **🌐 Live Data**: Always up-to-date animation catalog hosted on GitHub
+- **Live Data**: Always up-to-date animation catalog hosted on GitHub
-- **⚡ Performance Optimized**: Lightning-fast search and smooth interactions
+- **erformance Optimized**: Lightning-fast search and smooth interactions

 ### Data Management
-- **📤 Export/Import**: Backup and share your favorites and settings
+- **Export/Import**: Backup and share your favorites and settings
-- **💾 Local Storage**: Your preferences persist between sessions
+- **Local Storage**: Your preferences persist between sessions
-- **🔄 Real-time Updates**: Automatic synchronization with the latest animation data
+- **Real-time Updates**: Automatic synchronization with the latest animation data

 ## 🌐 Access Options